yonicd/ggedit/README.md

 ### plot.theme

+#### Removed from package in Miscellaneous/Utilities

 Function that visualizes the contents of a ggplot theme object (using ggplot2 graphics).
-The output highlights what theme elements are currently active [example output](https://raw.githubusercontent.com/metrumresearchgroup/ggedit/master/ThemePlot/plotthemebw.png).
-If the user gives two themes (compare and base) it will return a comparison of the two showing what has changed from the theme defined as base [example output](https://raw.githubusercontent.com/metrumresearchgroup/ggedit/master/ThemePlot/plotthemecompare.png).
+The output highlights what theme elements are currently active [example output](https://raw.githubusercontent.com/metrumresearchgroup/ggedit/master/Miscellaneous/ThemePlot/plotthemebw.png).
+If the user gives two themes (compare and base) it will return a comparison of the two showing what has changed from the theme defined as base [example output](https://raw.githubusercontent.com/metrumresearchgroup/ggedit/master/Miscellaneous/ThemePlot/plotthemecompare.png).

 ## Layers
 The gadget creates a popup window which is populated by the information found in each layer.
 You can edit the aesthetic values found in a layer and see the changes happen in real time.